 - Put the vegetable oil in a deep frying pan over a medium heat.
 Add the onion and cook for 10-15 minutes until softened and translucent.

-- Add in the carrot, apple and garlic, then put on a lid and cook for another 10-15 minutes until it is also tender.
+- Add in the carrot then put on a lid and cook for another 10-15 minutes until it is also tender.

-- Sprinkle over the flour and curry powder then stir well to distribute throughout the sauce.
+- Add the garlic and ginger to the pan and cook for a further minute, stirring frequently, until fragrant.
+Sprinkle over the flour and curry powder then stir well to distribute throughout the sauce.
 Cook out for a minute or so.

 - Add in the stock a ladle at a time, stirring well between each addition – you want to create a smooth sauce with no lumps at this stage.

-- Strain the sauce through a sieve – you want a silky smooth sauce and don’t need the vegetables any more.
-Of course, you blend the sauce if you wanted but that’s your call… Keep the cooked sauce warm whilst you cook the chicken.
+- Strain the sauce through a sieve – you want a silky smooth sauce and don't need the vegetables any more.
+Of course, you blend the sauce before sieving it if you wanted but that's your call… Keep the cooked sauce warm whilst you cook the chicken.

 Prepare the Chicken